Price Action Definition: Meaning in Trading and Investing

 Do I Need to Understand Price Action Before I Start Trading?

 No, but it helps.
-Understanding Price Action improves timing and risk definition, even if you also use fundamentals or indicators.
+Understanding Price Action gives you a common language for timing and risk, even if you also use fundamentals or quantitative signals.